Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

-The privileged agent collects these values for each review and then computes the median support and median relevance.
-We also provide the number of reviews to the privileged agent, so that it is aware when it is dealing with a small sample size.
-This allows the agent to take the product reviews into account while being protected from prompt injection.
-Note that this method assumes that the majority of reviews have not been prompt injected, otherwise the median could be altered by these injections.
-We believe that this is a realistic assumption, as it is unlikely that the adversary has complete control over all user reviews of a product.
+The privileged agent collects the handoff for each review and then computes the median support score and the median relevance score.
+In addition to this, it notes the number of reviews so that it is aware when dealing with a small sample size.
+Finally, the agent uses this information along with the remainder of the item page to safely select the appropriate action.